 Exposure Areas

 Single level - source-provided alert area.
-The exposureAreas FeatureCollection contains one feature with an exposureLevel property (e.g., level 2 for MODERATE) representing the geographic extent of the temperature warning.
+The exposureAreas FeatureCollection contains one feature with an exposureLevel property (e.g., level 2 for STRONG) representing the geographic extent of the temperature warning.

 Sample Response

 Note: Coordinate arrays have been replaced with [...] for brevity.
-In actual API responses, alertGeometry, features, and exposureAreas contain complete GeoJSON coordinate arrays.
+In actual API responses, alertGeometry and exposureAreas contain complete GeoJSON coordinate arrays.
 The incident.properties object has been truncated with "..." to show only key fields.
-Fields such as rawMessage, references, parameter, and area within incident properties have been omitted.
-The source field is null for CAP-sourced extreme temperature hazards.
+The features property is null for this hazard.
+The source field is null for NWS extreme temperature hazards.
+Population values within exposureAssessment are integers; capital.school and capital.hospital are counts of exposed facilities.